An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiment Setup

 The benchmark framework is designed to facilitate the comparison of n-gram selection techniques (FREE, BEST, and LPMS) for regex indexing, with a focus on modularity, extensibility, and reproducibility across a range of workloads.
 We summarize its detailed architecture and workflow in~\Cref{fig:framework}.

-\looseness=-1 The end-to-end process follows a seven-step sequence, as illustrated in the framework diagram~\Cref{fig:framework}.
-First, the user specifies inputs (dataset, regex queries, method name, and configurations), which are then processed by the framework.
-The selected n-gram strategy processes the workload, identifying optimal n-grams for index construction.
-These n-grams are used to build an index (e.g., inverted index or B+-tree).
-The index search plan compiles by examining the regex patterns and extracting the n-grams in their literals to create plans for index lookup, filtering candidate data points.
-The regex engine then verifies these candidate data points, discarding false positives, and generating metrics to quantify performance.
-Finally, the results are aggregated and exported.
-The framework operates in a pipeline architecture divided into three phases: input processing, index construction, and {regex evaluation.
-The components of each phase are grouped within dashed squares in~\Cref{fig:framework}.} \eat{The framework supports diverse configurations and workloads while enabling direct comparisons of n-gram selection strategies.
+\looseness=-1 The end-to-end process follows a seven-step sequence, as illustrated in the framework diagram~\Cref{fig:framework}. t begins with user-specified inputs (dataset, regex queries, method, and configurations), which are processed by the framework.
+The selected n-gram strategy analyzes the workload to identify optimal n-grams for index construction.
+These n-grams are then used to build an index (e.g., inverted index or B+-tree).
+Next, the index search plan extracts n-grams from regex literals to guide candidate filtering.
+The regex engine verifies these candidates, discards false positives, and computes performance metrics.
+Finally, results are aggregated and exported.
+The pipeline is organized into three phases—input processing, index construction, and regex evaluation—with components grouped accordingly in~\Cref{fig:framework}. \eat{The framework supports diverse configurations and workloads while enabling direct comparisons of n-gram selection strategies.
 The framework's modular design allows for changes to the regex engine, index structure, or index search plan without altering other components.}\eat{ \sd{Let's label each phase in the diagram too.}}

 \introparagraph{Input Processing} The framework begins by accepting a text file containing the string dataset and a text file with the regex query set.
 Users also specify n-gram selection methods and their parameters, including n-gram length, selectivity thresholds, maximum number of n-grams, thread counts, and more for index building.
 Optionally, a new query set can be provided at runtime, enabling dynamic evaluation of the index against unseen query workload.
 These inputs are standardized to a unified format across experiments\eat{, as summarized in the purple dashed bounding box in~\Cref{fig:framework}}.
 During this phase, all data in the workload is loaded into memory.